Restaurant Email Marketing

 Essentially, you are segmenting the list into individual customer personas.

-For instance, you might create a list of customers who only visit during your late night happy hour and stay for at least an hour.
+For instance, you might create a list of guests who only visit during your late-night happy hour and stay for at least an hour.

 Using these two simple examples, it is easy to see that entirely different messages would appeal to each persona.
 Then you can save each list for future marketing campaigns.